Frederik Rønnow: Union Berlin

 On 20 July 2021, Rønnow joined Union Berlin on a three-year contract, and would initially start his stint with the club as a backup to starter Andreas Luthe.
 He made his debut on 27 October in a DFB-Pokal match against Waldhof Mannheim, which ended in a 3–1 win.

 International career

 After playing for several Danish youth teams, he was called up to represent the senior Denmark national team on 9 March 2016 by new head coach Åge Hareide, for friendly matches against Iceland and Scotland.

 In June 2018 he was named in Denmark's squad for the 2018 FIFA World Cup in Russia.

 In June 2021, he was included in the national team's bid for 2020 UEFA Euro, where the team reached the semi-finals, but did not play in a single match.

 Rønnow retired from international football on 5 November 2024, making the announcement on his personal Instagram.
+In March 2026 he came back to the Danish national team for the 2026 World Cup play-offs, as both Kasper Schmeichel and Filip Jörgensen were out injured.